soney/ProgramsInformationPeople/_sources/StringFormatting/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testFive(self):
-         self.assertEqual(response, ['Your 3 pepperoni pizzas will be delivered in 20 minutes', 'Come pick up your 4 cheese pizzas in 10 minutes', 'Come pick up your 2 combo pizzas in 5 minutes', 'Your 10 cheese pizzas will be delievered in 15 minutes', 'Your 1 supreme pizzas will be delievered in 60 minutes'], "Testing if response is assigned to correct values")
+         self.assertEqual(response, ['Your 3 pepperoni pizzas will be delivered in 20 minutes', 'Come pick up your 4 cheese pizzas in 10 minutes', 'Come pick up your 2 combo pizzas in 5 minutes', 'Your 10 cheese pizzas will be delivered in 15 minutes', 'Your 1 supreme pizzas will be delivered in 60 minutes'], "Testing if response is assigned to correct values")

    myTests().main()

 5.1 Below, we have provided a list of tuples that contain information about customers' product reviews on Amazon: the product, its rating, and customer name.
 Write a function called ``feedback`` that takes a tuple as input and returns a message to the customer based on their review.
 If the customer rated their product as an 8 or higher, ``feedback`` should return the following string: "[name], we're happy to hear that you gave your new [product] a [rating] rating!"
 If the rating was below 8, ``feedback`` should return: "[name], we're sorry to hear that your new [product] was not excellent."
 Create a list called ``feedback_messages`` that contains a response to each customer below.

 .. activecode:: ee_interpolation_052
    :tags: StringFormatting/Interpolation.rst